timbulwidodostp/drlate_/README.md

 # drlate_
-Doubly robust estimation of the local average treatment effect (LATE) and the local average treatment effect on the treated (LATT) Use drlate With STATA 19
+Doubly robust estimation of the local average treatment effect (LATE) and the local average treatment effect on the treated (LATT) Use drlate With (In) Software

 Olah Data Semarang